-The character is featured in the animated television show Young Justice a one of the main characters, as well as it tie-in comic book.
+The character is featured in the animated television show Young Justice as one of the main characters, as well as in its tie-in comic book.
 She is on the team at the behest of the Martian Manhunter who wants her to learn the ways of Earth.
 She is introduced in the second episode of the series "Fireworks" as a green Martian with all the associated powers, though as she is young not all of these powers can be used fully.
 She is later revealed to be a White Martian.
 Also, she and Superboy have a relationship in season one.
 She reappears in the second season also which is titled Young Justice: Invasion.
 It is shown that she and Superboy have broken up during the 5 year time skip, due to M'gann on more than one occasion, toying with his mind.

 It is apparent that M'gann has started to overuse her abilities to the point where you would think she is evil, one example is that M'gann makes an alien brainless, because she needed information.

 Miss Martian is a playable character in this game.